CEGRcode/scriptmanager/CODE_OF_CONDUCT.md

-PEGR Project Code of Conduct
+ScriptManager Project Code of Conduct
 ==============================

 This code of conduct outlines our expectations for participants within the